abhayd08/abhayd08/README.md

 - 👋 Hey, I’m Abhay Dixit
 - 👀 I’m interested in web development, technology, and software engineering.
 - 🌱 I’m currently learning about backend development, databases, and server-side technologies to become a full-stack developer.
-- 💞️ I’m looking to collaborate on web development projects that involve frontend and backend technologies.
+- 💞️ I’m looking to collaborate on web development projects that involve frontend technologies.
 I'm also open to contributing to open-source projects.
 - 📫 You can reach me via email at abhaydt.08@gmail.com.
 - Feel free to connect with me on LinkedIn as well: https://linkedin.com/in/abhayd08